-I manage and mentor the students on our Supported Student Placement Scheme; these paid roles are for students who may have barriers to employment.
+I manage the Micro-Placements Scheme; enabling students to take on real responsibility by working on live projects, or with services/facilities delivered within the University.
 I support them in reflecting and developing the skills they need to compete in the job market and help them with strategies to increase their confidence and job seeking skills.

 I organise four annual careers fairs at University of Suffolk, resulting in our students being aware of the opportunities in their area and able to network with employers and to obtain information on different career fields, work experience opportunities, entry requirements and specific company culture.